 Today I bring you one of the photos I recently unearthed that is certainly a blast front the past.

-Pictured is a Grumman SA-16 Albatross used by the US Department of the Interior on the parking ramp of what is today’s Weno International Airport.
-For those of you who don’t know, Weno and its airport serves the interior of Chuuk Lagoon (aka Truk Lagoon) on the island of Moen and is the gateway for todays visiting scuba divers and World War II enthusiast to the region.
+Pictured is a Grumman SA-16 Albatross (tail #N9942F) used by the US Department of the Interior on the parking ramp of what is today’s Chuuk International Airport.
+For those of you who don’t know, the airport serves the interior of Chuuk Lagoon (aka Truk Lagoon) and is the gateway for today’s visiting scuba divers and World War II enthusiast to the region.